adamfowleruk/mljs/tutorials/901-ontology.md

 These recommendations are personal notes and opinions.
 Please read them with an open mind and decide whether - in your scenario
  - it makes sense to follow them.

-- For triples that should always be modified when the document content is modified, store within the document (or a document property) - Example: You have done entity extraction on a document and found a <person-name>Adam Fowler</person-name> and a <organisation-name>MarkLogic</organisation-name> and your document creation process also expresses the fact 'Adam Fowler member_of MarkLogic' (issues around automatic assertions aside…)
+- For triples that should always be modified when the document content is modified, store within the document (or a document property) - Example: You have done entity extraction on a document and found a &lt;person-name&gt;Adam Fowler&lt;/person-name&gt; and a &lt;organisation-name&gt;MarkLogic&lt;/organisation-name&gt; and your document creation process also expresses the fact 'Adam Fowler member_of MarkLogic' (issues around automatic assertions aside…)
 - Conversely, only ever store triples in a document that should be replaced/updated every time the document is updated.
 Specifically, do NOT embed 'reference facts' that are not directly implied by the document. (i.e. don't 'enrich' your extracted facts within the document by adding wider facts around them) - to do so means you may inadvertantly blow away reference facts, or duplicate them across multiple documents.
 - Some document extracted 'facts' may require different security settings to the document, or different security to other facts extracted from the document.
 In this case store them in an XML document (NOT just a named graph) tightly linked to the document.
 This is easy to update via triggers or similar when you update the document - Example: /some/path/to/mydoc.xml/paragraph1.xml or /some/path/to/mydoc.xml/topsecret.xml), with the appropriate security set on it
 - Add a derived_from fact to named graphs you create to link the whole lot of facts as a single set back to the MarkLogic document)